Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/edge_split.rst

 ========

 .. figure:: /images/modifier-edgesplit-example01.jpg
-   :width: 600px

    Edge Split modifier output with From Marked As Sharp selected.

 .. figure:: /images/edge_split_to_improve_smooth_shading.jpg
-   :width: 600px

    (From Left to right): Flat Shading, Smooth Shading, Smooth Shading with Edge Split.

 .. note::

-   Splitting edges can also be performed manually in Edit Mode using: :menuselection:`Edge Specials --> Edge Split` (Menu shortcut: :kbd:`Ctrl-E`).
+   Splitting edges can also be performed manually in Edit Mode using:
+   :menuselection:`Edge Specials --> Edge Split` (Menu shortcut: :kbd:`Ctrl-E`).